tomascordero/safety-exit/readme.txt

 2. Back end configuration of the button

 == Changelog ==
+1.6.2:
+	- Fix: Instead of depending on the theme to run fire the `wp_body_open` hook, we now run it in the plugin's init method.
 1.6.1:
 	- Tweak: Switched from injecting the button in the footer to injecting it to the wp_body_open.
 This fixes a bug with certain page builders that use a post / page to create the footer.
 1.6.0: